Did food taste better in the past and if so, why?

 - As it is older people who complain about food tasting worse today, it could be because their taste buds have deteriorated with age - as indeed so much of our bodies do.

-- Excess fat from roasts was poured off into a basin and kept for later use - again with no concern for germs.
+- Excess fat from roasts was poured off into a basin and kept for later use as dripping - again with no concern for germs.
 Provided that food smelled all right it was taken as all right.

 Food really did have fuller flavour in the past

 - Food used to be organically produced.
 There was no intensive farming of cereals and vegetables, and farm animals and poultry roamed freely.
 Their diet included scraps from people's tables and what they could scratch around to find for themselves.
-Today food crops are largely mass-produced and animals are bred for more meat rather than taste.
+Today food crops are largely mass-produced and animals are bred for more lean meat rather than taste.

-- No food was ever served really cold because there were no fridges.
+- No food in the past was ever served really cold because there were no fridges.
 A shaded outhouse or food safe was in every home, but it was never colder than the surrounding temperature, and, apart from in the depths of a cold winter, it was never as cold as a fridge.
-Food that is colder than room temperature is never has such a fulsome taste as food served at room temperature.
+Food that is colder than room temperature never has such a fulsome taste as food served at room temperature.
 Just try bread or chocolate straight from the fridge, to see for yourself.

 - Food was eaten fresher in the past, as it did not have to travel long distances and it was eaten in season.

-- People in the past were not as concerned about germs as we are today, so there was widespread use of the stock pot, and dripping was kept until it was used up.
+- People in the past were not as concerned about germs as we are today, so there was widespread use of the stock pot - and dripping was kept until it was used up.
 If it smelt all right, it probably was.

 Incidentally the vintage cookery book that everyone has heard of is Mrs Beeton's.
 However, just glancing through it shows that she was writing for the more affluent members of society with no shortage of money and with time on their hands.
 My interest and the focus of this website is the everyday life of ordinary families.